 Seed Library

 The Etna Library's Seed Library is a community project that connects patrons with a wide variety of free seeds that can be taken, grown, and shared.
-Seeds are available to browse in the library's card-catalog-style cabinet.
+Seeds are available to browse in the library's card catalog (which was added to the building in the 1930s).

 How the Program Works

 1. Browse the collection in person at the Etna Library and select the seeds you want to take home.
-Our new seeds are organized alphabetically.
-Seeds remaining from last year are organized first by type (vegetable, herb, flower, fruit) then labeled and stored alphabetically.
+All seeds are listed alphabetically on an inventory sheet so that you can easily scan what we have available.

 3. Plant and enjoy!